Chargers' Tre'Von Johnson Allegedly Choked by Sister in Altercation over Laundry

 Chargers' Tre'Von Johnson Allegedly Choked by Sister in Altercation over LaundryMay 18, 2019

-Tkeyah Johnson, the sister of Los Angeles Chargers linebacker Tre'Von Johnson, was reportedly arrested in March in Denton County, Texas, for choking him during a fight about whether she could use his washing machine.
+Tkeyah Johnson, the sister of Los Angeles Chargers linebacker Tre'Von Johnson, was reportedly arrested in March in Denton County, Texas, after police were told she choked him during a fight about whether she could use his washing machine.

 On Saturday, TMZ Sports reported Tkeyah was charged with a felony count of domestic assault involving choking after responding police officers determined she was the "primary aggressor" and said "marks were visible" on the Chargers defender.